 Any student can apply, however, there is a strong need for the following positions:

 - Graphic Design/Website Development Intern - This position will assist the office with developing new website content and monitoring the current content through the website.
 Computer programming or experience is not required, as the OEA staff will train this individual on the platforms within the office.
-(If you are techy, these platforms include TDS and Drupal).
+(If you are techy, these platforms include TDS and Drupal as well as free online platforms like Canva).
 This position will require someone who has an eye for aethetics as the person will assist OEA with designing and improving marketing materials for study abroad programming as well as aid in branding the office.
 Familiarity with graphic design software not required, OEA is able to use any platform from word and publisher to adobe and photoshop.

 - Alumni Relations Intern - This position will managing all of the alumni events and programming for the Office of Education Abroad.
 As the Alumni Relations Intern, the position will manage the Peer Advisor program including: recruitment, building the peer event calendar, monitoring participation and issuing reminders, conducting monthly meetings, providing information and encouragement to peer advisors via newsletters, and tracking events around campus.
 This position will also send our bi-monthly alumni newsletter, monitor and manage the OEA LinkedIn Alumni Page, as well as manage the volunteer hours for scholarship recipients.

-If you are interested in interning with the Office of Education Abroad this summer, please email Beth Lorenz with the following information by Friday, May 5:
+If you are interested in interning with the Office of Education Abroad this fall, please email Beth Lorenz with the following information by Thursday, August 24:

 - Current resume

-- Expected schedule of availability for the summer
+- Expected schedule of availability for this semester

 - A brief description about what type of experiences you are looking for or what skills you are looking to gain from the internship